 The second service provided by the seal was a guarantee that the letter had not been tampered with.
 If someone opened and read the letter while in transit the seal would be broken.
 Then the recipient would then know that someone else had read the letter and knew of its contents.
 And the message of the letter could potentially have been tampered with.

 Sealed by the Hoy Spirit

 Paul uses this image of the seal in Ephesians to describe a part of what the Holy Spirit does in the life of a believer

 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.Ephesians 1:13b-14 NIV

 In this passage the Holy Spirit is the seal of God stamped onto all those who have believed.
 The Holy Spirit within is proof to me that I belong to God.
 And his presence should be a demonstration to other believers as well that I am God’s.
 But for those who are not themselves sealed by the Holy Spirit, the seal on our lives, like the unknown wax seal, has no value; to them there is no possible proof of God’s ownership.

-This sealing by the Holy Spirit is one of the spiritual blessings that Paul has been sharing, and one that I am very grateful for.
+This sealing by the Holy Spirit is one of the spiritual blessings that Paul has been sharing.
+And is is one that I am very grateful for.
 With the Holy Spirit sealing my life, I do not have to live in doubt concerning my eternity.
 Instead, I can rest assured that God will provide, and I praise him for that.